KHS-Robotics/DemonVision/README.md

 # DemonVision
-Vision code that runs on a Raspberry Pi utilizing OpenCV and NetworkTables
+Vision library for a Raspberry Pi utilizing OpenCV and NetworkTables